• Home

 Business credit cards are typically issued to small and medium-sized enterprises (SMEs), freelancers, and self-employed individuals.
 They often have lower credit limits, require less stringent qualifications, and may offer rewards tailored to business needs.

-On the other hand, corporate cards are usually provided to large corporations and come with a higher credit limit, centralized billing, specialized reporting tools, and customizable features that cater to the specific requirements of the organization.
-Unlike a business credit card, a corporate credit card is issued directly to the company, not to an individual.
+Corporate cards are usually provided to larger companies and come with higher credit limits, centralized billing, specialized reporting tools, employee-card controls, and customizable features.
+Unlike many freelancer business cards, a corporate credit card is issued directly to the company rather than to an individual.

 Pros and Cons of Business Credit Cards